What is Operating Margin?

 - Company C = $120m – $60m = $60m

-Step 3.
-Operating Profit Margin Calculation Example
+3. Operating Margin Calculation Example

-In the next step, the operating profit margins for each company can be calculated by dividing EBIT by revenue.
+In the next step, operating profit margins for each company can be calculated by dividing EBIT by revenue.

-Operating Margin (%):
+Operating Profit Margin (%):

 - Company A = $50m ÷ $250m = 20.0%